 True HDR displays on modern iPhones tell a different story.
 They can show a wider range of tones, letting bright highlights actually glow while shadows stay dark.
 The new Process Zero II taps into this capability, allowing photographers to capture more tonal information without the aggressive processing that typically comes with it.

 The ProRAW integration follows similar logic.
-By shooting ProRAW in Process Zero, users get images that have passed through part of processing pipeline but retain flexibility for post-capture adjustments.
+By shooting ProRAW in Process Zero, users get images that have passed through part of Apple's processing pipeline but retain flexibility for post-capture adjustments.
 It's a middle ground between completely raw sensor data and Apple's fully processed output.